LFY123456/Smooth-AUC-with-Rank-Gap-Sensitive-Gradient-Estimation/README.md

 # Smooth-AUC-with-Rank-Gap-Sensitive-Gradient-Estimation

-This work has been submitted to Information Processing & Management!
+This work has been submitted to Science China Information Sciences!